vickipetrova/vickipetrova/README.md

 <h1 align="center">Hi there 👋 I'm Vicki Petrova</h1>
 <h3 align="center">A Software Engineer/iOS developer based in San Francisco 🌁</h3>

+- 📚 I'm currently doing a Masters in Management at the University of Cambridge.
-- 📚 I'm currently studying Computer Science & AI with a minor in Data Science at Minerva University and pushing myself to learn new technologies outside of my academic curriculum.
-My graduation date is in May, 2024
+- 🎓 I have a BSc in Computer Science & AI with a minor in Economics at Minerva University.
-- 💻 I'm looking for opportunities in Software Engineering, back-end or mobile development, and Product Development
+- 💻 I'm looking for opportunities in Software Engineering, back-end or mobile development, and Product Development or Consulting.
 - 🌱 I’m currently working on Days Since a reverse time tracking iOS app while learning Swift and SwiftUI.
 Check it out [here](https://apps.apple.com/us/app/days-since-track-memories/id1634218216)
 - 🔥 I'm passionate about making technology that serves people
 - 🧠 I like solving problems for others and building stuff